francescoditria/barcoder/README.md

 # barcoder
-bar code reader for registering attendances
+The program is a bar code reader via webcam.<br>
+The aim is automatically registering attendances with a timestamp when a bar code is valid.